 - Wearable Device: We are developing methods to extract signals from wearable devices and then combine them with genetics data to infer the genetic basis of activity and sleeping traits.

-- Cancer Genomics: We are developing statistical and computational methods to analyze cancer genomics data, e.g. microarrays and next generation sequencing, to identify cancer subtypes, driver mutations, and appropriate treatments for cancer patients.
+- Cancer Genomics: We are developing statistical and computational methods to analyze cancer genomics data, e.g. microarrays and next generation sequencing, to identify cancer subtypes, driver mutations, biomarkers, and appropriate treatments for cancer patients.

 - Microbiome Analysis: We are developing modeling and analysis approaches for microbiome data generated from next generation sequencing data.